infinityworks/101-Sessions/sessions/Snowflake-100/102/03-getting-started/README.md

 The directory structure is split into AWS and Snowflake resources.
 Within AWS you will find templated code for creating an s3 bucket, Terraform state resources and a module for creating IAM roles; this module will be called by "Snowflake modules" when a resource requires an IAM role.

 The Snowflake directory is split by infrastructure and role based access control.
-All Snowflake modules, including creating integrations, stages and pipes, can be found in `snowflake/infra/modules` - these are later called from an appropriate directory, such as `snowflake/infra/stages`.
+All Snowflake modules, including creating integrations, stages and pipes, can be found in `snowflake/infra/modules` - these are later called from an appropriate directory where you want to create resources, such as `snowflake/infra/stages`.

 To begin we need to authenticate both SnowSQL and Terraform.